Victorious3/pix2pix/README.md

 #### 20.07.2020<br />
 The training Loop has beed added.<br />
 Our code are almost done,meanwhile,some trouble have been fixed.We tried some different variables to see how the results would possibly change. <br />

+#### 23.07.2020<br />
+In the last few steps,variables and some error have been modified,and the image was successfully translated.<br/>
+The project is finished.

 ## Tutorial on how to run the pix2pix in Colab<br />
 1.Open the Notebook in Google Colab with the following link: <br />